Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 Octopus is not allowed to enter all the water tiles, since this time the right bottom is connected by water tiles to a square of 3x3 water tiles.

+## Optional Rules

+2020/11/6

+If you are in new game plus (typically level 23+), then you have access to almost every important tools, and you may choose to follow the additional rules listed below.

+These are rules adapted from what I used in 2019, and at that time I even banned all ranked skills.
+Since I have to maintain a large number of units, these rules make the process more manageable and make the game harder.

+- **Skill Clause Plus** - Every unit can only have up to 5 skills equipped.
+- **Gear Clause** - Player may not use gears that are craftable in Enchiridion and gears that can only be obtained from droppings.
+Typically only gears under level 27 are usable which is the arsenal of AI.
+- **Rank Clause** - Ranks of all skills of players are locked at rank 4, with enemies' locked at rank 8 (with the help of cheatcodes).

 ## Misc